danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [deadc0de6/dotdrop](https://github.com/deadc0de6/dotdrop) - Save your dotfiles once, deploy them everywhere
+- [openrecall/openrecall](https://github.com/openrecall/openrecall) - OpenRecall is a fully open-source, privacy-first alternative to proprietary solutions like Microsoft's Windows Recall.
+With OpenRecall, you can easily access your digital history, enhancing your memor
+- [MarshalX/tgcalls](https://github.com/MarshalX/tgcalls) - Voice chats, private incoming and outgoing calls in Telegram for Developers
+- [whitphx/streamlit-webrtc](https://github.com/whitphx/streamlit-webrtc) - Real-time video and audio streams over the network, with Streamlit.
+- [mrlt8/docker-wyze-bridge](https://github.com/mrlt8/docker-wyze-bridge) - WebRTC/RTSP/RTMP/LL-HLS bridge for Wyze cams in a docker container
+- [MajorcaDevs/dvd](https://github.com/MajorcaDevs/dvd) - Small utility to generate dvd screensaver videos or live streamings
+- [iWas-Coder/web-dl](https://github.com/iWas-Coder/web-dl) - Downloader & Decryptor for MPD Streams through CDN's using DRM technology.
+- [link89/dlna-cast](https://github.com/link89/dlna-cast) - A cross-platform command-line tool that casts screen and media file to remote DLNA device.
+- [yuka-friends/Windrecorder](https://github.com/yuka-friends/Windrecorder) - Windrecorder is a memory search app by records everything on your screen in small size, to let you rewind what you have seen, query through OCR text or image description, and get activity statistics.
+- [OpenShot/openshot-qt](https://github.com/OpenShot/openshot-qt) - OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows, and is dedicated to delivering high quality video editing and animation solutions to the world.
+- [ricardorodrigues-ca/zoom-recording-downloader](https://github.com/ricardorodrigues-ca/zoom-recording-downloader) - Downloads and organizes all cloud recordings from your Zoom Business account
+- [kastldratza/zoomrec](https://github.com/kastldratza/zoomrec) - Record Zoom meetings automatically in headless docker container with Python and FFmpeg
 - [aws-cloudformation/cloudformation-cli](https://github.com/aws-cloudformation/cloudformation-cli) - The CloudFormation Provider Development Toolkit allows you to author your own resource providers and modules that can be used by CloudFormation.
 - [awslabs/aws-config-rdk](https://github.com/awslabs/aws-config-rdk) - The AWS Config Rules Development Kit helps developers set up, author and test custom Config rules.
 It contains scripts to enable AWS Config, create a Config rule and test it with sample ConfigurationI
 - [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.